blackice2999/jquery.fblike/README.md

 ## Warning: ##
 This plugin is more are proof of concept since a full working solution.
 It works, but it has no error handling.
 If you change parameters with failure this will not work and it will not throw any warnings...
+## Disclaimer URL ##
+You need to set a disclaimer url on same domain.
+Or it will not work! (see example)